Home Cell Phone Surveillance video suggests $140k Best Buy mobile cellphone heist

 mobile cellphone heist

 Deputies say the suspects drove away in a blue Chevy.
-If you have got any records of the incident, name Crime Stoppers at 1-888-CRIME-SC.
+If you have any records of the incident, call Crime Stoppers at 1-888-CRIME-SC.
 Cell phone technology has been moving forward at breakneck speed, and sometimes we may not notice it, but think back to just a few years ago, and you can see all the new feature integration and race in the marketplace – a race to “wow” consumers and get them to choose a specific device.
 But before we talk about the current trends in cell phones and smartphones, let’s discuss the past evolution of these devices.
-Since I had one of the first mobile “cell” phones – I’d like to tell you a quick story to start this discussion.
+Since I had one of the first mobile “cell” phones, I’d like to tell you a quick story to start this discussion.
 My first cell phones were state-of-the-art at the time, but if you saw them today, you’d laugh.
-One of them I kept; a Mitsubishi Transportable.
-This phone is about the size of a six-pack cooler that you might take to your child’s soccer game, and it was pretty heavy, as I recall it is well over 10 pounds.
+One of them I kept: a Mitsubishi Transportable.
+This phone is about the size of a six-pack cooler that you might take to your child’s soccer game, and it was pretty heavy, as I recall, it is well over 10 pounds.
 This, of course, included the battery pack to power up to a 3 Watt phone.

 Check Also